Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 ***Version: PetaLinux 2023.1***

-In this module we'd like to demonstrate platform software components customization.
-We'll use the PetaLinux tools to create the Linux image and sysroot with XRT support, together with some more advanced tweaks.
+This module demonstrates platform software components customization.
+Use the PetaLinux tools to create the Linux image and sysroot with XRT support, together with some more advanced tweaks.
 Among all the customizations, the XRT installation and ZOCL device tree setup are mandatory.
 Other customizations are optional.
-The customization purposes are explained.
-Please feel free to pick your desired customization.
+The customization purposes are explained and you can pick your desired customization.

 Yocto or third-party Linux development tools can also be used as long as they produce the same Linux output products as PetaLinux.